CARING FOR OUR DOGS

 Each of their houses are spaced out enough to allow adequate personal space for each dog, but close enough that each of the dogs has up to 4 others they can reach to play and interact with at any given time.

 We are sometimes asked why we don't keep all of our dogs in pens and there is good reason behind it.
-Being staked out gives each dog their own space and also means more loving, touching, interaction and time spent with us when we are working and moving through the kennel.
+We have found that our dogs prefer having their own space, but also having free, open access to more loving, touching, interaction and time spent with us when we are working and moving through the kennel.
 It also allows us to keep a close eye on food intake - and output!
 When dogs have their individual space, it's much easier to ensure each dog is eating all of their meals, as well as monitor poop which often is our first sign that something might not be right.

 HEALTHY LIVING CONDITIONS